1972 Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1972-S DCAM Penny Value

-The 1972-S DCAM Penny represents the pinnacle of San Francisco’s proof production, where “DCAM” stands for Deep Cameo—the most coveted designation in proof coinage.
+The 1972-S DCAM Penny represents the absolute pinnacle of San Francisco’s 1972 proof production, where “DCAM” stands for Deep Cameo—the most coveted designation in all of proof coinage.
+These coins display an intense, almost holographic contrast between heavily frosted white devices and deeply mirrored background fields that is immediately recognizable to any experienced collector.

-The “S” mint mark identifies San Francisco origin, but the DCAM designation places these coins at the absolute top of the 1972 penny hierarchy.
-Auction records show the auction record reaching $1,495 for a PR69 specimen sold in 2010, demonstrating the premium collectors place on this supreme proof finish.
+The “S” mint mark identifies San Francisco origin, and the DCAM designation places these coins at the absolute top of the 1972 penny hierarchy.
+The auction record reached $1,495 for a PR69 (Proof-69, near-perfect proof condition) specimen sold in 2010, and the PCGS price guide notes that a perfect PR70 DCAM would command a substantial premium for a collector lucky enough to find one.

 1972-S DCAM Penny Price/Grade Chart